 - 4. This is where ninety-one percent of total natural gas a) is concentrated. - 5. a) is necessary to evaluate the real methane potential. - 6.
-One cannot a) the Arctic without new materials capable of withstanding extreme conditions. - 7.
-This is an advanced super hard and a) material made of a carbon fiber and polymers.
+One cannot a) the Arctic without new materials capable of withstanding extreme conditions. - This is an advanced super hard and a) material made of a carbon fiber and polymers.
 Space - 8.
-The unique tomograph will make it possible to use radiation, ultrasound, electromagnetic and thermal methods of a) in many industries and primarily the space industry. - These are unique plates and films that protect a) in the detrimental effects of solar radiation.
+The unique tomograph will make it possible to use radiation, ultrasound, electromagnetic and thermal methods of a) in many industries and primarily the space industry. - 9.
+These are unique plates and films that protect a) in the detrimental effects of solar radiation.
+Medicine - TPU nuclear physicists were the first in the world to invent a a) production technology with the most highly demanded diagnostic products.